-Urban sprawl threatens Southern Brown Bandicoots- Western Port Bay
+Urban sprawl threatens Southern Brown Bandicoots — Western Port Bay, Vic

 Bandicoots, the problems and the answer.

-My concern is the survival of bandicoots (SBB) east of Melbourne and especially within the biosphere region around Western Port Bay.
-This is the site where during the last twenty odd years 95 % of them were lost.
+MY CONCERN IS the survival of Southern Brown Bandicoots (SBB) east of Melbourne and especially within the biosphere region around Western Port Bay.
+This is the site where during the last twenty odd years 95% of them were lost.
 The reason for the loss of the SBBs was the combination of incompetent and unwillingness by the then governments of Department of Environment and Sustainability, and Parks Victoria, failure to properly protect them there.

 And now, the new Department of Environment, Land, Water & Planning (DELWP) plans to create a large new urban estate adjacent to the Royal Botanical Gardens Cranbourne (RBGC) called the Botanic Ridge & Devon Meadows.
 This area was previously covered with prime bandicoot habitat land — and now have to be somehow compensated for.